GeorgeLuImmortal/Adaptive-Tuning-Active-Learning/README.md

 The number indicates the selection methods 0-random, 1-uncertainty, 2-certainty, 3-certainty-informationGain, 4-EGAL, 5-QBC, 6-InformationDensity, -t specify the text representation, options are w2v, glove, fasttext, tf, tfidf, bert, roberta-base, disilbert-base-uncased, gpt2, xlnet-base-cased, albert-base-v2.
 -m specify the max number of instances labelled, -r means the number of repetition with different random seed, -n, -p indicates the encoded input from different classes.
 Other arguments like number of documents labelled per iteration, number of estimators for QBC can be found by --help or -h.

-Or you can run Normal_active_learning.ipynb to conduct active learning procedure.
+Or you can run **Normal_active_learning.ipynb** to conduct active learning procedure.
 By default, the results will be saved in the /results directory.

 ##### Step 3: Adaptive Tuning Active Learning

-We can start run adaptive active learning procedure by runing Adaptive_active_learning.ipynb.
+We can start run adaptive active learning procedure by running **Adaptive_active_learning.ipynb**.
 By default, the results will be saved in the /results directory.
 Expecially there are three directories ./data, ./cache, ./outputs used for saving intermediate outputs of the procedure.

 ##### Step 4: Experiment results